WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/password-cracking.md

 FROM information_schema.schema_privileges
 WHERE table_schema = 'mysql' AND privilege_type = 'SELECT'

--- Query current user privileges
+-- Query current user privileges and check for FILE SHOW GRANTS FOR CURRENT_USER()
-SHOW GRANTS FOR CURRENT_USER()
+-- Look for 'FILE' or 'ALL PRIVILEGES' in the output to determine FILE access

--- Check if FILE privilege is available (for INTO OUTFILE) SELECT COUNT(*) AS has_file
+-- Alternative: Check FILE privilege via information_schema (may miss wildcard host grants) SELECT COUNT(*) AS has_file
 FROM information_schema.user_privileges
 WHERE grantee = CONCAT("'", REPLACE(CURRENT_USER(), "@", "'@'"), "'")
 AND privilege_type = 'FILE'

--- Note: FILE privilege check may not return results if user lacks system privilege access
+-- Note: The information_schema query uses exact grantee matching, which can miss privileges -- granted with wildcard hosts (e.g., 'user'@'%').
+SHOW GRANTS is more reliable.
 ```

 ### Hash Length Validation